Braxxian/The-Auld-Pub/README.md

 * Attract customers to our pub
 * Provide information about events
+* Help customers to easily find us
 * Establish a 'ONELegend' Brand of superior quality burgers
+* Build the pubs reputation

 ### User Stories

-* As a user I want to be able to access and read the site across all my devices
+* As a user I want to be able to access and read the site across all screen sizes
 * As a user I want to find evening entertainment
-* As a user I want to know what food and drink is available
+* As a user I want to know what food and drink is available and be assured of high quality
 * As a user I want to be given an idea about the pub environment & it's location